rscottjones/colormaps/README.md

 ## Overview

-Colormap is a shortcode plugin for Micro.blog that lets you embed interactive, clickable maps directly into your posts and pages.
+Colormap is a shortcode plugin for Micro.blog that lets you embed interactive, colored maps directly into your posts and pages.
 Highlight the places you've visited, add personal notes and links, and display a visual tile grid — all with a simple tag in your post.

 Each map can show colored regions, a tile grid of visited places, clickable popups with notes and links, an optional legend, and a progress tracker.
 Multiple independent maps can appear on a single page.